spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 - `git clone --recursive https://github.com/spacetelescope/terraform-deploy`

-### Setup CodeCommit repository for secrets and an ECR repository for Docker images
+### Setup CodeCommit repository for secrets, an ECR repository for Docker images, and the User Data EFS volume

-First, we will setup KMS and CodeCommit with the *kms-codecommit* Terraform module:
+First, we will setup KMS and CodeCommit with the *one-time-setup* Terraform module:

 - `cd terraform-deploy/one-time-setup/`
 - `cp backend.conf.template backend.conf`